 The website at www.thebearpit.org.uk (our website) is owned and operated by The Bear Pit Theatre Ltd (The Bear Pit or we).
 For further details about the The Bear Pit, please see the end of these terms.

-Part 1 of these terms sets out the terms that apply to all Bear Pit Theatre tickets purchased from the RSC whether in person, by telephone or online.
+These terms set out the terms that apply to all Bear Pit Theatre tickets purchased in person, by telephone or online.

 These terms and conditions apply to tickets for performances and events and references in these terms to ‘performances’ will also include events.

 Rules of admission